2026 Legacy of Liberty Airshow Day 2

-The Patriots Jet Team performs aerial maneuvers during the Legacy of Liberty Airshow at Holloman Air Force Base, New Mexico, April 19, 2026.
-The Patriots are the largest civilian-owned aerobatic jet team in the western hemisphere, composed of a variety of experienced former military pilots.
-(U.S. Air Force photo by Airman Jose Veras)
+Members of the Patriots Jet Team perform the missing man formation during the 2026 Legacy of Liberty Airshow at Holloman Air Force Base, New Mexico, April 19, 2026.
+The missing man formation is an aerial salute that pays tribute to fallen pilots.
+(U.S. Air Force photo by Airman 1st Class Ryan Witkop)

 |Date Taken: